-In addition, we explore four different configurations of prompt and model outputs: \begin{description} \item[Long-T5\dag:] Use $\{(A,U)_\tau\}_{\tau=1}^{t-1}$ to predict CB \item[Long-T5:] Use $\{(A,U)_\tau\}_{\tau=1}^{t-1}$ to predict TLB; add to CB \item[T5:] Use $(A, U)_{t-1}$ to predict TLB; add to CB \item[T5-SC:] Use $(A, U)_{t-1}$ and previous domain CB to predict state change $\Delta$CB; update CB \end{description} The state change $\Delta$CB is similar to the TLB but augmented with the four state-change commands.
+In addition, we explore four different configurations of prompt and model outputs: \begin{description} \item[Long-T5\dag:] Use $\{(A,U)_\tau\}_{\tau=1}^{t-1}$ to predict CB \item[Long-T5:] Use $\{(A,U)_\tau\}_{\tau=1}^{t-1}$ to predict TLB; add to CB \item[T5:] Use $(A, U)_{t-1}$ to predict TLB; add to CB \item[T5-SC:] Use $(A, U)_{t-1}$ and previous domain CB to predict state change $\Delta$CB; update CB \end{description} Due to the input length can be longer than 1k tokens, we choose Long-T5 to cover all turns with the prompt, while the T5-based models make prediction based on the current turn only.
+T5-SC further considers the state change $\Delta$CB which is similar to the TLB but augmented with the four state-change commands.
 Details of prompts for the different cases are given Appendix~\ref{app:sgp_dst_prompt}.
-For comparison, SGP-DST used the full dialogue history $\{(A,U)_\tau\}_1^{t-1}$ to predict CB aggregating over domain-slot pairs.